|Welcome to the PsyScope X Info Page|

 You can download the latest public version here.

-We are now interested in expert programmers who may want to collaborate to the project.
 If you think you can make a contribution, send us a message.

 Thank you for your visit.